$88 Standard Water Heater Flush! Regularly $176. Claim Now

 Here are some of the best ways to maintain your HVAC system:

-• Change Air Filters: HVAC filter should be changed every 30 to 90 days, depending on the type and your location.
+• Change Air Filters: The HVAC filter should be changed every 30 to 90 days, depending on the type and your location.
 A filter should be checked once a month, which is relatively easy to do; if dirty, clean or replace the filter immediately.
 Clean filters reduce the work a system needs to do to maintain the desired temperature.

 • Keep Outside Units Free of Debris: Leaves, branches, twigs, pollen, and dirt can collect on top of or around the unit and block ventilation.
 Peak times include autumn as well as winter when water and ice can cause mold or algae to start growing.
 In the summer, avoid getting grass clippings on the unit when mowing.
-Check the unit regularly to ensure there’s two feet of clearance on all sides.
+Check the unit regularly to ensure there are two feet of clearance on all sides.

 • Clean Out Clogs: If an AC unit is clogged with buildup, mix bleach with a cup of water and pour it down the condenser drain.
 If you do this once a year, it can remove mold and algae in the system.
-Also be sure to check the condensate drain.
+Also, be sure to check the condensate drain.

 • Inspect the Whole Unit: Check for damage and any hazards throughout the system, especially in the spring/fall before the onset of extreme temperatures.
 At the very least, perform an inspection once a year.